icesat2py/icepyx/doc/source/getting_started/install.rst

   git clone https://github.com/icesat2py/icepyx.git

-Provided the location of the repo is part of your $PYTHONPATH, you should simply be able to add import icepyx to your Python document.
+Provided the location of the repo is part of your $PYTHONPATH, you should simply be able to add `import icepyx` to your Python document.
 Alternatively, in a command line or terminal, navigate to the folder in your cloned repository containing setup.py and run

 .. code-block::

-  pip install -e
+  pip install -e.